nickj609/GameModeManager/README.md

 ## Logging
 >[!WARNING]
-> Due to the need to parse map groups and settings, you may have difficulties initially configuring the plugin, especially if your gamemodes_server.txt is not configured properly.
+> Due to the need to parse map groups and settings, you may have difficulties initially configuring the plugin, especially if your **map group file** is not configured properly.
 All logs associated with this plugin can be found in the below location.
 >
 > `csgo/addons/counterstrikesharp/logs`